Ch3ram13/celeoworks/_posts/2019-07-17-dear-daydream.markdown

 <br/>
 <br/>
 <br/>
-Excerpted from my 2007-2010 blog "QIL," this was written in Soldotna, Alaska in July of 2009, in the afterglow of the heights of a romance with a man whom I refer to, in various pieces of writing, as "Sean."
+Excerpted from my 2007-2010 blog "QIL," this was written in Soldotna, Alaska in July of 2009, in the afterglow of the heights of a romance with a lover whom I refer to, in various pieces of writing, as "Sean LeAnne."